Navaneethp360/ToDoApp_API/README.md

 4. **Built Frontend:** Created a simple, clean UI with HTML, CSS, and JavaScript to interact with API.
 5. **Tested & Debugged:** Verified APIs using Swagger and frontend integration with proper error handling.
 6. **Polished UI:** Styled forms, buttons, and task list for a professional look.

 ---
+## Authentication Flow (JWT)

+- On login, the API generates a token containing the user's ID
+- The token is returned to the frontend and stored in `localStorage`
+- On every request, the token is sent in the `Authorization: Bearer <token>` header
+- The backend validates the token and authorizes the user

+---